 All types of assault, from Class C misdemeanors to first-degree felonies, involve the same 3 actions in some form or another.
 What separates the levels of assault from one another is on whom the assault was committed, in what context the assault was committed, or whether deadly weapons were involved.

 Texas law dictates that assault covers three different kinds of actions.
-These are:

 All non-sexual forms of assault fall under those 3 actions.
 Being charged with any of these actions may seem minor in some situations, especially when the “bodily harm” in question seems meaningless or non-existent, but prosecutors are notorious for using magnified charges in order to gain leverage against suspects.
 A Class A misdemeanor could easily be argued into a third-degree felony (within minimum prison sentences) to convince a suspect that they need a plea deal.